 - You may submit your proxy on the Internet or by phone.
-Stockholders may vote via the Internet atwww.proxyvote.com or by phone (as per instructions on the proxy card), 24 hours per day and seven days per week.
-You will need the control number included on your proxy card or voting instruction form.
-Votes submitted via the Internet or phone must be received by 11:59 p.m., Eastern Time, on Tuesday, December 28, 2021. - You may submit your proxy by mail.
+Stockholders may vote via the Internet atwww.proxyvote.com or by phone (as per instructions on the Notice of Internet Availability or proxy card), 24 hours per day and seven days per week.
+You will need the control number included on your Notice of Internet Availability or proxy card (if you requested paper materials) or on the voting instruction form.
+Votes submitted via the Internet or phone must be received by 11:59 p.m., Eastern Time, on Tuesday, December 13, 2022. - You may submit your proxy by mail.
 Stockholders may vote by signing and dating the proxy card or voting instruction form and mailing it in the enclosed prepaid and addressed envelope.
-If you mark your choices on the card or voting instruction form, your shares will be voted as you instruct. - You may vote during the Annual Meeting.
-Instructions on how to vote while participating in the Annual Meeting via live webcast are posted at www.virtualshareholdermeeting.com/MYMD2021.
+If you mark your choices on the card or voting instruction form, your shares will be voted as you instruct.